AbdullahMansoor123/ml_end2end/README.md

      sudo usermod -aG docker ubuntu
      newgrp docker
      ```
+     check if the setup completed successfully by running `docker images` on the EC2 instance

 7. **Create Runner on GitHub to Connect Repo with EC2**
    - **Create a Folder for the Runner**